Mercury-HPC/Mercury-HPC.github.io/documentation.md

     Aries interconnect deployments and should be considered unstable at this time.

+* __OFI:__ (*master branch only*) The NA libfabric plugin is also available for general purpose use, but some providers (libfabric transport plugins) are still in an early development state.
+The plugin currently supports sockets/psm2/verbs/gni providers. <br/>
+  *Technical notes:*
+  * Low CPU consumption (e.g., idles without busy spinning or using threads), is only available with the tcp/sockets provider for now.
+  * Connection-less and use reliable datagrams.
+  * RMA (for Mercury bulk operations) is implemented natively on transports that support it.
+  * The tcp/sockets transport plugin creates a progress thread internally.
+  * ofi/sockets should be considered the most stable transport.
+  * ofi/psm2 can be used on Intel<sup>®</sup> Omni-Path interconnect.
+  * ofi/verbs is not thread-safe and requires a global lock to be internally acquired when accessing the libfabric API, hence should be considered as experimental.
+  * ofi/gni support within the plugin is still experimental but can already be used on Cray<sup>®</sup> systems with Gemini/Aries interconnect.

 Below is a table summarizing the protocols and expected format for each plugin ([ ] means optional).